 Water: Although a number of lines and mains were damaged or destroyed, service has been restored to the vast majority of communities and businesses throughout the island.

 Communications: All telephone companies on the island are operational.
 Mobile phones are working and are for the time being, the main medium of communication.
 A number of land lines, including, some at the University, are also functional and Cable & Wireless crews have begun restoring other land lines.

-Banking facilities: All commercial banks are open on a daily basis for a few posted hours.
+Banking facilities: All commercial banks are open from 8:00-2:00 p.m., one hour shy of their normal hours.
 ATM machines are operational.

-Medicine: Most over the counter and prescription medication can be obtained from the pharmacies which have also re-opened for few hours each day.
+Medicine: Over the counter and prescription medications can be obtained from the pharmacies which have also re-opened.

-Security: The security situation is greatly improved from the period immediately following the storm.
-There is a very visible presence of personnel from the Regional Security Services.
-A 12 midnight – 5 a.m. curfew remains in effect.
+Security: The security situation is greatly improved from the period immediately following the storm, although a 12 midnight – 5 a.m. curfew remains in effect.